adfresca/sdk-ios/README.md

 ```

-You can display interstitials of active limited time offers using **displayActiveLimitedTimeOffers** method with count parameter.
+You can display interstitials of active limited time offers using **displayActiveLimitedTimeOffers** method with a count parameter.
 Nudge SDK will display interstitials of the offers unless their remaining time is over.

 ```objective-c